Main illustration: Michelle Kondrich

 Example: How we chose product metrics for a major release

-A recent example of this is with our newest product, Educate.
+A recent example of this is with our knowledge base product, Articles.
 Our analytics and product teams partnered on this project from idea right through to launch.
 Metrics were decided upon at the start, using the simple, well-understood questions-first approach outlined above.
 This meant that early betas of the product already had a robust set of metrics in place so we could test our assumptions.

 For example, we hypothesised that it was important to understand how long it took a customer to get from actively creating articles (showing intent to use) to getting their customers’ eyes on those articles (activating) efficiently.
 If customers could see the value from the product quickly, they would be more compelled to convert from a trial to a paying user.